 20. About us pages

 Prospects likely won’t care about your About Us page until they’re considering working with you.
-But once they reach that stage in the funnel, they want to get to know your team and gain confidence that your company will be good to work with.
-Use your About Us page to build a personal connection since your prospects want to buy from people they like and resonate with, not a faceless company).
+But once they reach that stage in the funnel, they want to get to know your team and gain confidence that they’ll be good to work with.
+Use your About Us page to build a personal connection since your prospects want to buy from people they like and resonate with, not a faceless organization).
 Your About Us page should showcase your company culture and the expertise of your team.

 21. FAQ pages